OP-TEE/build/docs/hikey.md

 Next, the `make flash` step will tell you how you should set the jumpers on the board and how to flash the device.

-**NOTE**: This will install a developer version of Debian, i.e. there will be NO GUI or desktop available, i.e. command line ONLY!

 **NOTE**: There have been reports of some boards stalling or getting stuck in `make flash` when flashing `SYSTEM_IMG`, i.e. the command does not complete after more than 5 minutes.
 If that happens, please try running `make recovery`